 “The government is scrambling to get control of the situation,” a retail industry source told The Grocer this morning in reaction to Murray’s opinion piece.

-No wonder Murray wanted to write it before the row over the business rates plans drowns it out.
+No wonder Murray decided to write it now, before the row over business rates grows to a deafening pitch.